codename-geek/KotC-Tourney-Pack/Modpack README.txt

-KotC Mod Pack
+KotC Mod Pack Overview

 Cutscene Skipper by Sonicshadowsilver2
 Slightly modified to remove the cutscene skips after defeating Story Final Xemnas.
-This means that when you defeat Final Xemnas, cutscene skipper will be disabled.
+When you defeat Final Xemnas, cutscene skipper will be disabled.

 PS2 Duck Flare by Num
 Modifies Duck Flare to be the shorter Emulator version.